The 2019 UPAC Convention will be held on August 16, 17, and 18, 2019 at Lubitz Flying Field (CLB2 in the CFS).

 Lots of planes and people arrive early to help with final preparations.
-The aerodrome is open for normal operations and demo flights will be available throughout the weekend.
-Food is available on-site all weekend.
+The aerodrome will be open for normal operations and demo flights, and food is available on-site all weekend.

-Saturday is the big day with breakfast starting at 6:30.
+Saturday is the big day with coffee starting at 6 a.m. and breakfast starting at 6:30 a.m.
 Seminars start at 9:00.
 The draw for the fabulous prizes donated by our generous exhibitors and supporters will start around 12:30.
 Get your tickets early (you must be present to win).

-Sami Fuchs has promised to have his famous Schnitzel ready for Saturday lunch again this year.
-Afterwards, seminars continue until the UPAC Annual General Meeting at 3:30 pm.
+We hope to have Schnitzel on Saturday for lunch again this year.
+Afterwards, seminars continue until the UPAC Annual General Meeting at 3:30 p.m.

 Lubitz Field is a farm strip located to the west of the Kitchener/Cambridge area of southern Ontario.
 The farm is about 13 air miles SW of the Waterloo Regional Airport (CYKF), about 20 air miles ESE of Stratford Airport (CYSA) and about 16 air miles NNW of Brantford Airport (CYFD).
 It’s about an hour’s drive west of Toronto and about 45 minutes east of London.
 GPS Coordinates are N43°18.3’; W80° 32.9’.
 The mailing address is Bright but the nearest town is Plattsville.
 The physical address is 907289 Township Rd. #12 in Blandford-Blenheim Township, Oxford County.

-Find it on Google Earth by typing in ‘907289 Twp.
-Rd.
-12, Kitchener, Ontario, Canada’.
+Find it on Google Earth by typing in ‘907289 Township Rd.
+12, Kitchener, Ontario, Canada.’
+If you have ‘places’ enabled you should see a little airplane symbol at the airstrip.
 When your curser hovers over the little airplane symbol, the name Plattsville Aerodrome should come up.

-There is no charge for admission, for exhibiting, or for camping.
-Proceeds from draw tickets are used to offset the costs of fuel and maintenance for the chain saws, weed eaters, lawn mowers, and tractors which are used to prepare the runway, taxiway, parking and camping areas and to help offset costs of construction and maintenance of the showers and outhouses and the pay for the port-a-potties.
+There is no admission charge for visitors, exhibitors or campers.
+Proceeds from the draw tickets are used to offset the costs of fuel and maintenance for the chain saws, weed eaters, lawn mowers, and tractors which are used to prepare the runway, taxiway, parking and camping areas and to help offset costs of construction and maintenance of the showers and outhouses and the pay for the port-a-potties.

 The aerodrome is open for normal operations during the convention.
 Be sure to keep an eye out for other aircraft.
 It’s a “see and be seen” situation!
 Proper circuit procedures are important, especially at high traffic times like you’ll find during the convention.